lmvdz/DeliriumMod/src/main/java/net/lmvdz/delirium/item/README.md

             .build()
     //	    .armorMaterial(CustomArmorMaterial customArmorMaterial) --- set the custom armor material -- useful if you only buildToolMaterial() and later on need to create armor
     //	    .toolMaterial(CustomToolMaterial customToolMaterial) --- set the custom tool material -- useful if you only buildArmorMaterial() and later on need to create tools
+    //	    .createArmorAndTools() -- create all armor and all tools
+    //      .createArmorAndTools(true, true, true, true, true, true, true, true, true, true) -- specify tools and armors to create
     //      .createArmor() -- create all armor
     //	    .createArmor(new EquipmentSlot[] {EquipmentSlot.HEAD, EquipmentSlot.CHEST, EquipmentSlot.FEET}) --- alternative
     //	    .createArmor(EquipmentSlot.HEAD) --- alternative
             .createArmor(true, false, true, false)